 Survival Tactics: Move Beyond Personas and Leverage Intent

 To survive in the Post-Click World, you need to move from persona-based audience targeting to intent driven profiling.
 It’s not only ‘who’ your customer is, but ‘what’ they’re looking for.
 Key strategies to drive this include:

-- Mapping your customer journey touchpoints: by product type to understand and direct your customer experience strategy.
+- Develop your customer journey mapping touchpoints: by product type to understand and direct your customer experience strategy.

 - Build digital intent markers: into your lead capture process to underpin post click personalisation and identify trends and commonalities in what your customers are specifically seeking.

-- Personalise offline customer journey stages: engage concierge-based services to establish prospect’s ideal pathway based on intent (and feed this back into your marketing efforts).
+- Personalise the offline customer journey map: engage concierge-based services to establish prospect’s ideal pathway based on intent (and feed this back into your marketing efforts).